anglyan/anglyan.github.io/docs/research/machine.md

 It means that someone has been able to crack a common problem and that the resulting method or algorithm has tons of value.

-Conversely, we domain scientists have to deal to very specific constraints or types of data.
+Conversely, we domain scientists have to deal with very specific constraints or types of data.
 This means that sometimes we need to adapt existing algorithms or come up with something that is particularized to our needs.
 The main thing is not that the algorithm is novel, it is that we can now solve a problem that we used to have.